The History of The Sedalia Country Club

 Old SCC

-The Sedalia Country Club became the scene for social functions and parties.
-The Club continued to grow and flourish.
+The Sedalia Country Club became the scene for many social functions and parties.
+The Club continued to flourish as membership and popularity grew.

 Old SCC